wdj82/unions-generics-brownbag/README.md

-# TypeScript Generics Brownbag
+# TypeScript Toolkit Brownbag

-How we create reusable components that work over a variety of types.
+Looking at discriminated unions and generics for TypeScript and React